ben-xo/dir2cast/README.txt

 Features:

 * For 99% of things, NO CONFIGURATION IS NECESSARY.
+All you have to do is upload dir2cast to your web server, then start uploading media files, and it will pick up most of the podcast text straight from the tags in the file (such as the artist, title and comment tags.)

 * supports MP3, MP4, and M4A files

-* dir2cast will automatically use the ID3 fields from your files for the Author, Title, etc. ID3v2 is supported.
-(Uses bundled getID3 lib).
+* dir2cast will automatically use the ID3 fields from your files for the Author, Title, etc. ID3v2 is supported, as are the regular tags found in MP4 and M4A files.
+(Uses getID3, which is bundled with dir2cast.)

 * dir2cast will automatically use the cover art embedded in your file as well.

-* The generated feed is cached (in the supplied 'temp' folder, or anywhere else that you want) and only updated if something in the directory changes.
+* The generated feed is cached (in the supplied 'temp' folder, or anywhere else that you want) and only updated if something in the directory changes - so the feed will load fast and put minimal strain on your web server.
+It only regenerates the feed when a new episode is uploaded.

-* Almost-full support for iTunes podcast tags.
-(Not supported: block, explicit, new-feed-url, per-item keywords).
+* Comprehensive support for iTunes podcast tags.

 * iTunes 'image' supported: just drop a file called itunes_image.jpg in the same folder as your media files.